 Not sure where to start with your SI Joint pain?
 Contact us for a consultation to help you get back on track with your health and fitness goals.

 Family Physiotherapy, assessing and treating persistent injuries and pains for the residents of Thornhill, Markham and Vaughan

 The physiotherapists at Family Physiotherapy have been providing high quality assessment and treatment techniques using safe and evidence based techniques to the residents of Thornhill, Markham, Richmond Hill, Woodbridge, Vaughan and Toronto.
-Our therapists are continually upgrading their skills and take the time to provide you with the one on one care necessary to quickly get you back to the activities you love doing.
-Comprehensive assessment and treatment techniques are always one on one without the use of assistants or double booking patients to make sure that you achieve your functional and sports goals as soon as possible.
+Comprehensive assessment and treatments are always one on one without the use of assistants.
+Our therapists are continually upgrading their skills to make sure that you achieve your functional and sports goals as soon as possible.
 Our therapists would be happy to help you to achieve your goals, contact the clinic to schedule a consultation to get you back on track.
 Don’t let pain ruin your day!